-ATLANTA (May 22, 2019) – Children’s Healthcare of Atlanta has named Paul J. Chai, MD, as Chief of Cardiothoracic Surgery.
-In his new role, effective May 13, 2019, Dr. Chai leads the Children’s Cardiothoracic Surgery Program and joins current Chief of the Children’s Cardiac Services, William Mahle, MD, as Co-Chief of the Children’s Heart Center.
+ATLANTA (May 22, 2019) – Children’s Healthcare of Atlanta has named Paul J. Chai, MD, the new Chief of Cardiothoracic Surgery.
+In his new role, effective May 13, 2019, Dr. Chai leads the Cardiothoracic Surgery Program in the Children’s Heart Center and joins current Chief of the Children’s Cardiac Services, William Mahle, MD, as Co-Chief of the Children’s Heart Center.

 The Children’s Heart Center diagnoses and treats patients with complex cardiac defects, serving patient families from across Georgia, the U.S. and around the world.
 Ranked as one of the country’s top pediatric cardiac programs by U.S. News & World Report, the Children’s Heart Center is recognized for innovative treatments and cutting‐edge research.
 In 2018, the Children’s cardiac team performed 723 cardiothoracic surgical operations, 644 interventional catheterizations, 243 electrophysiology procedures, 206 diagnostic procedures and 12 pediatric heart transplants.